UCF/display-posts-shortcode-remote/readme.md

 ## Development ##

-Note that you can pull the remote posts from wordpress rest apis only.
+Note that you can only pull remote posts from WordPress REST APIs.

 ### Requirements ###
 * WordPress installation